ChainAgnostic/namespaces/polkadot/caip2.md

 ## Rationale

-The namespace is called "polkadot" to encompass all chains that implement the [Polkadot Host protocol][polkadot-protocol], allowing actors and entities that belong to a relaychain, independent "solo" chain, and L1-like "parachain" to be addressable.
+The namespace is called "polkadot" to encompass all chains that implement the [Polkadot Host protocol][polkadot-protocol], allowing actors and entities that belong to a relay chain, independent "solo" chain, and L1-like "parachain" to be addressable.

 The rationale behind the use of block hash from the genesis block stems from its usage in the Polkadot architecture in network and consensus.